 - A customer signs up to receive SMS messages from you, triggering an introductory message

 It’s all about crafting different pathways to fit different circumstances, and setting out milestones (or triggers) along those pathways.

 So, how exactly does marketing automation benefit printers, and how can you use it specifically to grow your print business?
-Stay tuned – Part II is coming on January 23rd!
+Part II here!